 What happens when iOS custom policies conflict?

-Intune does not evaluate the payload of Apple Configuration files or a custom OMA-URI policy.
+Intune does not evaluate the payload of Apple Configuration files or a custom Open Mobile Alliance Uniform Resource Identifier (OMA-URI) policy.
 It merely serves as the delivery mechanism.

 When you deploy a custom policy, ensure that the configured settings do not conflict with compliance, configuration, or other custom policies.
 In the case of a custom policy with settings conflicts, the order in which settings are applied is random.